Brian Cowen: Approval ratings

-Although Cowen's satisfaction rating had sunk to 18% in Ireland, by August 2010, he was listed as one of the top ten leaders in the world by Newsweek magazine, which praised his handling of the Irish economy.
+As of August 2010, despite being very unpopular at home, Cowen was listed as one of the top ten leaders in the world by Newsweek magazine, which praised his handling of the Irish economy.
 While The Wall Street Journal stated that "Cowen has presided over the worst economic crisis in modern times", Newsweek ranked him fifth in the world after David Cameron, Mohamed Nasheed, Nicolas Sarkozy, and Wen Jiabao.

-According to TheJournal.ie, Cowen was "the least popular incumbent in the history of [Irish] opinion polling," with approval between 8 and 10 percent of the electorate.
+According to TheJournal.ie, Cowen was "the least popular incumbent in the history of [Irish] opinion polling," with approval between 8 and 10 per cent of the electorate.
 As of January 2011, Fianna Fáil's popularity had fallen to a record low and was tied with Sinn Féin on 14% in joint third place.